-- 55. Parish or Diocesan activities that involve contact with adults who are or may be vulnerable include, for example, visitation of the sick and elderly, support for refugees, provision of the Eucharist in the home, counselling and support of the bereaved, those who have undergone a relationship breakdown or other adversity. - 56.
-This Code of Conduct is for all those who work or volunteer to work with adults who may be vulnerable within an agency or parish of the Catholic Diocese of Ballarat.
-It is designed to: - Provide guidelines in order that staff, volunteers and vulnerable people have safe, positive and empowering relationships which are free from confusion, uncertainty and exploitation. - Provide protection for and promote the wellbeing of those who may be vulnerable. - Assist people to plan and carry out their work with confidence. - 57.
-This Code applies throughout the Catholic Diocese of Ballarat to all persons who care for adults who are or may be vulnerable in the course of any parish or diocesan activities.
+- 55. Parish or Diocesan activities that involve contact with adults who are or may be at risk include, for example, visitation of the sick and elderly, support for refugees, provision of the Eucharist in the home, counselling and support of the bereaved, those who have undergone a relationship breakdown or other adversity. - 56.
+This Code of Conduct is for all those who work or volunteer to work with adults who may be at risk within an agency or parish of the Catholic Diocese of Ballarat.
+It is designed to: - Provide guidelines in order that staff, volunteers and adults at risk have safe, positive and empowering relationships which are free from confusion, uncertainty and exploitation - Provide protection for and promote the wellbeing of those who may be at risk. - Assist people to plan and carry out their work with confidence. - 57.
+This Code applies throughout the Catholic Diocese of Ballarat to all persons who care for adults who are or may be at risk in the course of any parish or diocesan activities.
 This includes volunteers, employees, clergy, religious brothers and sisters and seminarians.